PowerMops/powermops-site/src/routes/pmops/Overview.md

 ----------------------------------

-Mops can be used to produce stand-alone doubleclickable applications, whose users won\'t need to concern themselves with what language the application was written in.
-These users won\'t have or need access to the Mops dictionary and interpreter.
+Mops can be used to produce stand-alone doubleclickable applications, whose users won't need to concern themselves with what language the application was written in.
+These users won't have or need access to the Mops dictionary and interpreter.
 Instructions for this procedure are given in the Tutorial.